 Wellness Simple Limited Ingredient Diet Grain-Free Small Breed Dry Dog Food

 Top ingredients: Salmon, Salmon Meal, Peas

-Added omega fatty acids, antioxidants, glucosamine, probiotics, and taurine supports healthy digestion, immune systems, skin, and coats.
+The added omega fatty acids, antioxidants, glucosamine, probiotics, and taurine also support healthy digestion, immune systems, skin, and coats.

 This dog food is also known as an alternative to therapeutic diets that can be prescribed to dogs.

 - Globally-sourced ingredients to ensure a quality product

 - No added preservatives, colors, or flavors

 - With single-source protein from salmon and easy-to-digest carbohydrates

 - Can cause tear stain in some dogs, as observed by some pet parents